 |0 – 200 meters||12.50s @ 96.1 km/h||13.64s @ 91.5 km/h|

 And it’s not just outright acceleration where the Ignis wins, the Maruti has much more effective brakes.
 And while both cars handle decently, the Ignis has a much better steering setup whereas the Micra’s steering is vague beyond measure and leaves you second guessing the amount of lock required.
 At high speeds, the Ignis’s suspension dismisses potholes decently (albeit loudly).
-The Micra on the other hand tends to get unsettled if both wheels fall into the same pothole, and its suspension is just as loud.
+The Micra on the other hand tends to get unsettled if both wheels fall into a pothole, and its suspension is just as loud.

 So there you have it, if you are in the market for an affordable automatic and are looking for a responsive set of wheels, go buy an AMT car rather than what people call a ‘proper’ automatic.
 For it will be more fuel efficient and affordable!